strata-org/jverify/docs/guide/src/supported_java_features.md

 JVerify intends to support the full Java language, but is currently being developed and only supports a subset of Java constructs.
-The supported and not supported features are listed below.
-If you encounter unsupported features that are not in the unsupported list, please create a GitHub issue.
+The not yet supported Java features are listed below.
+If you encounter unsupported features that are not in this list, please create a GitHub issue.

+# Currently unsupported Java features

+#### Java 1-9
+- Use of mutating operators such as `=` in a nested expression
+- Full verification of constructors
+- Enhanced for loop: `for(var x : xs) { ... }`
+- static fields
+- Multi-dimensional array instantiation: `new [,]`
+- Array instantiation with initializers: `new int[] { 1, 2, 3 }`
+- `throw`/`try`/`catch`/`finally` and checked exceptions
+- Operators on `float` and `double`
+- Wildcards: `C<? extends X>` is interpreted as `C<X>`, and similarly for `C<? super X>`. `C<?>` is translated to `C<Object>`.
+- For now, JVerify can only specify contracts that require none of the arguments, including `this`, are modified concurrently.
+Support for concurrent modification will be added.
+When calling verified code from unverified code, be careful not to pass in objects that are being modified concurrently.
+  - synchronized is ignored

+#### Java 14
+- `instanceof <pattern>`, only when using a pattern
+- Switch labeled statement groups: `case ...: ...`  (only switch rules `case ... -> ...` are supported)
+- `yield` in switch expressions

+#### Java 17
+- Pattern matches in switch expressions and statements
+- `permits` clauses are ignored in verification
+- Explicit constructors on records
+- Explicit accessors on records
+- Support `null` value and comparison for record types
+- Using `==` on records.
+Note that doing so is generally not what you want.
+- Overriding `equals(Object)` or `hashCode()` on records is not supported.
+Note that doing so is generally not what you want.

+#### Java 21
+- String template: `STR."My name is \{name}"`

 # Supported Java features
 - All literals